Scopes

 Relation scope

-Name your scope With{RelationName}Scope and extend AbstractNestedRelationScope.
+With{RelationName}Scopeand extend AbstractNestedRelationScope.
 Place the scope where the "relation" model lives.

-AbstractNestedRelationScope helps you to make reusable relation scopes with ability to apply scopes on the relation.
-Allows you to load a relation and select specified columns, load more relations and others using scope chaining.
+relation.
+Allows you to load a relation and select specified columns, load more relations and others using scope

 The scope works in 2 modes:

-• (default) loads the relation (uses with)
+- (default) loads the relation (uses

 Create a scope that can be used with a model that has type relation in the model.